Toggle: English / Spanish

-Scarring on the lining of the uterus, due to history of surgery, c-section, previous pregnancy, or abortion
+- Scarring on the lining of the uterus due to a history of surgery, C-section, previous pregnancy, or abortion

 The main symptom of placenta previa is sudden bleeding from the vagina.
 Some women have cramps, too.
 The bleeding often starts near the end of the second trimester or beginning of the third trimester.